A note of thanks

 The donations were so generous, we were able to establish a food pantry.
 Today, we use the food pantry to deliver meals to local seniors who are on our waiting list for Meals on Wheels.
 While they wait, we provide them with boxes of non-perishable food items and bottled water.
 We also collect toiletries and household items to provide to seniors in need.

-Between January and June 2016, we provided 73 boxes of food, household goods and toiletries to local seniors in need.
+In FY2017, we provided more than 250 boxes of food, household goods and toiletries to local seniors in need.

 If you, your business or your civic group would like to help, we are always accepting donations of the following items: